Mjohnwright/readme/README.md

 1. Go back to GitBash or VSC.
 You should still be root folder directory for the cloned project.
 Navigate to the Showcase folder in the directry by typing: 'cd showcase'

-2. Type <yarn install>.
+2. Type 'yarn install'.
 This will take a few minutes as yarn builds your dependencies.

-3. When the install is finished, you can type <yarn start>.
+3. When the install is finished, you can type 'yarn start'.
 This will run the app and open it in your browser.

 4. Congratulations!
 Now you can start coding!